José Francisco Peña Gómez: Leadership of the P.R.D.

+Vice-President of Socialist International

+As Vice President of the Socialist International, José Francisco Peña Gómez worked closely with the organization's leadership, including its President, Willy Brandt.
+His tenure was marked by active participation in key initiatives and strategic discussions aimed at strengthening the social-democratic movement in Latin America and worldwide.

+Peña Gómez collaborated with prominent political figures such as Bruno Kreisky, François Mitterrand, Olof Palme, Mário Soares, and Felipe González.

+Throughout his work, he also engaged with distinguished leaders, including Bettino Craxi (Italy), Anker Jørgensen (Denmark), Lionel Jospin (France), Kalevi Sorsa (Finland), Joop den Uyl (Netherlands), as well as Léopold Senghor (Senegal) and Boutros Boutros-Ghali (Egypt).

+For 15 years, Peña Gómez chaired the Socialist International Committee for Latin America, playing a key role in shaping its agenda and supporting democratic transformations in the region.

 Personal life

 Peña Gómez married four times, the first time with Julia Idalia Guaba Martínez.
 The children are as follows: Lourdes Fátima, Luz del Alba “Luchy”, José Francisco “José Frank”, and Francisco Antonio “Tony” Peña Guaba.

-His second marriage was to Ana Rosa Meléndez (former Director of the Museum of Modern Dominican Art); their child was María Rosa Peña Meléndez.
+During his second marriage with Ana Rosa Meléndez (who was Director of the Museum of Modern Dominican Art), they adopted María Rosa, the daughter of a domestic worker, who at birth had been abandoned in the public maternity hospital in Santo Domingo.

 His fourth and last marriage was to Peggy Cabral, daughter of the Dominican writer Manuel del Cabral.
 Peña had nine children in total.

 Final years

-Peña Gómez died on May 10, 1998 in Cambita Garabitos, San Cristóbal, 6 days before the mayoral elections of Santo Domingo, in which he was running.
+Peña Gómez died on May 10, 1998, in Cambita Garabitos, San Cristóbal, 6 days before the mayoral elections of Santo Domingo, in which he was running.

 Peña Gómez was one of the most popular leaders in recent political history in Dominican Republic, especially among the poor masses.

 Being a key political figure until his death, the main Dominican Republic international airport was renamed from "Aeropuerto Internacional Las Américas" to "Aeropuerto Internacional Las Américas José Francisco Peña Gómez".

 Legacy

+In honor of José Francisco Peña Gómez, a monument stands proudly in the capital city of Santo Domingo, symbolizing his enduring legacy and profound impact on the Dominican Republic and beyond.

 A metro station and an International Airport in Santo Domingo is named in honor of Peña Gómez.

+A street in Higüey is named in honor of Peña Gómez.

+Сommemorative bust has been erected in Puerto Rico, supported by the Dominican community.

+José Francisco Peña Gómez Institute

+The José Francisco Peña Gómez Institute is an educational and research center dedicated to preserving and promoting the legacy of José Francisco Peña Gómez.
+The institute focuses on advancing the principles of democracy, social justice, and human rights through educational programs, leadership training, and policy research.

+The institute serves as a hub for academic dialogue and civic engagement, offering workshops, seminars, and conferences on topics such as good governance, social inclusion, and sustainable development.
+It plays a key role in empowering young leaders, providing them with tools and knowledge to actively participate in political and social processes.